-Mental illness doesn’t just effect someone’s mental, physical, and emotional health.
-It also affects productivity of workplaces, peoples’ jobs, and quality of life.
+Mental illness doesn’t just affect someone’s mental, physical, and emotional health.
+It also affects the productivity of workplaces, peoples’ jobs, and quality of life.

 This week, about 500,000 employed Canadians are unable to work due to mental health problems.
 In fact, about 70 percent to 90 percent of people with severe mental illnesses are unemployed.

-Every year, about 355,000 disability cases are directly linked to mental and/or behavioral disorders.
+Every year, about 355,000 disability cases are directly linked to mental and/or behavioural disorders.

 Even though there is a shocking number of people missing work due to mental health, people at work are at risk too.